jan3dev/aqua-test-scripts/smoke_test.md

 - [ ] NEED TO test claims with a variety of delays to mimic real world usage
   - [ ] Create invoice, background app for > 15min, pay invoice from another app, foreground app and verify that claim function runs and receive is completed.
   - [ ] Create invoice, close app.
 Pay invoice from another app.
 Open Aqua and verify that claim function runs and receive is completed.
+  - [ ]  From Send Asset Grid tap Lightning > On Send Address Screen header you should see Lightning icon and title should be Lightning

 ### USDT
 - [ ] Switch between networks is smooth and resets state